Bio-protocol/Molecular_dating_with_BEAST/README.md

 The first 5 samples are from species `Ann` with genotype 0/0 of the focal chromosomal inversion (group 0), and the next 5 samples are from species `Ann` with genotype 1/1 (group 2).
 We also include 2 samples from each of other related (sub)species and the outgroup.

 #### 3. Locations of focal genes within the region
 The file `input/genes.locations.txt` is a tab-delimited file with the following columns: gene name (strings without spaces), chromosome, start and end (in bp, based on the reference genome).
-It will be used to extact gene sequences from BAM files.
+It will be used to extract gene sequences from BAM files.
 The first five rows of the example data:
 ```
 gene_1	HanXRQChr17	27130172	27133822